vrodgom/statmorph/README.md

 In addition, below we provide some of the main references that should be cited when using each of the morphological parameters.
-This list is provided as a starting point.
-It is not meant to be exhaustive.
+This list is provided as a starting point and is not meant to be exhaustive.
 Please see the references within each publication for a more complete list.

 * Gini--M20 statistics: